 - LATIN LANGUAGE AND LITERATURE 6 CFU - 36 hours 2nd semester

-- ITALIAN LINGUISTICS -A 6 CFU - 36 hours 1st semester
+- HISTORY OF THE ITALIAN LANGUAGE 6 CFU - 36 hours 1st semester

-- ITALIAN LINGUISTICS -B 6 CFU - 36 hours 2nd semester
+- HISTORY OF THE ITALIAN LANGUAGE 6 CFU - 36 hours 2nd semester

 - GLOTTOLOGY 12 CFU - 72 hours 1st semester